kwundram2602/oma24-proj/README.md

 Furthermore we have to define a loss function and the optimizer.
 The loss function basically computes the error for each prediction-ground truth pair which is then propagated backwards through the models layers.
 The Dataloader groups the data to batches (e.g batch size 12 or 32) which are used in a single training step (forward + backward + optimizer.step()).
 The optimizer.step() function updates the models parameters (weights).
 The way the gradients are updated depends on the optimizer (e.g. Adam, SGD etc.) and the learning rate.
 When the model has seen all batches, one epoch is over.
 The validation data is only used after a certain number of training steps and is passed forward into the model and used to compute the validation loss in order to check if the model overfits.
 However, it does not influence the gradients.
 When the training is over, the test metrics can be computed ( test loss, precision, recall etc.)
 ## 2. Brief Problem Description
-The general aim is to segment linear features from backround and patchy vegetation.
+The general aim is to segment linear features from background and patchy vegetation.
 The input data is a binary mask (0: background, 1: vegetation).
-The labels are discrete masks (0: background, 1: linear vegetation, 2: patchy vegetation) ( the orginal data has some more classes but all remaninig classes are remapped to "2" (patchy vegetation)) A small selection of labeled input data can be seen here:
+The labels are discrete masks (0: background, 1: linear vegetation, 2: patchy vegetation) ( the original data has some more classes but all remaining classes are remapped to "2" (patchy vegetation)) A small selection of labeled input data can be seen here:
 ![Data](/figures/2_problem/sample_overview.png)
 ## 3. Baseline Description